longm89/Dengue_prediction/README.md

 # Dengue prediction.
 This is the repository for the class Project in Machine Learning.

-R/download-data.R: Download csv files to the data directory.
+R/download-data.R: Download raw csv data files to the data directory.

 R/wrangle-data.R: Create derived data set, handle missing values and save as R objects in rdas directory.